Southern massive stars at high angular resolution. Physical separations and mass ratios: Magnitude correction

 \subsection{Correction for unresolved companions (SBs)}

-Apart form the resolved companions, the observed magnitude also contains a contribution from the unresolved companions, i.e. the spectroscopic binaries.
-To correct the magnitude for this, we use the calibration given in Appendix~\ref{sec:absmag} to estimate the magnitude difference.
-As such, we can only do this for systems for which the spectral types of both components are known.
-Thus, we cannot correct for SB1 systems, apart from four SB1 companions that have been resolved by \pionier.
-However, the fact that the companion is not seen in the spectrum implies that it is likely faint compared to the primary star, and thus will only have a small contribution to the combined magnitude, i.e. the derived distance.
+Apart from the resolved companions, the observed magnitude also contains a contribution from the unresolved companions, i.e., the spectroscopic binaries.
+To correct the magnitude for this, we used the calibration given in Appendix~\ref{sec:absmag} to estimate the magnitude difference.
+Therefore, we could only do this for systems for which the spectral types of both components are known.
+Thus, we could not correct for SB1 systems, apart from four SB1 companions that have been resolved by \pionier.
+However, that the companion is not seen in the spectrum implies that it is likely faint compared to the primary star, and thus will only have a small contribution to the combined magnitude, i.e., the derived distance.
 These systems have been marked in Table~\ref{tab:distance}.